Termination of Proceedings

 Deny, Deny, Deny!

 An immigration attorney who files a motion to terminate will normally deny the government’s charges at an initial calendar hearing and inform the immigration judge that he or she plans to file a motion to terminate.
-The reason this timing of denial is critical is because at this stage is when the government (DHS) has the burden of proving its charge by the standard of “clear and convincing evidence,” a relatively high standard to achieve.
+The reason this timing of denial is critical is that at this stage is when the government (DHS) has the burden of proving its charge by the standard of “clear and convincing evidence,” a relatively high standard to achieve.

 Why Our Office?

 The Offices of Michael G. Murray, P.A. have successfully litigated many motions to terminate.
-Some attorney’s may admit the charges on the NTA if their client has a strong benefit or relief application available to them.
+Some attorneys may admit the charges on the NTA if their client has a strong benefit or relief application available to them.
 Our office will not admit charges, which cannot be sustained under law.
 This strategy results in faster resolutions to an otherwise very stressful process.

 An Austin immigration lawyer – Abogados de Inmigracion en Austin TX – can help you determine how a motion to terminate may benefit you or your family.
 Learn more by contacting Michael G. Murray, P.A today!